CodeF0x/ffzap/README.md

 ffzap --file-list files.txt -o "{{name}}.mkv" -t 2
 ```

-(It is assumed the source files have a container that's interchangable with MKV)
+(It is assumed the source files have a container that's interchangeable with MKV)

 Keypoints:
 - use `--file-list` to pass a list of file names to process